Multitask Learning and Bandits via Robust Statistics: Robust Multitask Contextual Bandits

-It is useful to compare the bound above with that of a $T$-horizon linear contextual bandit instance $j$ in the same setting, but which does \textit{not} leverage knowledge sharing with other simultaneous bandit instances.
-Prior literature shows that such an instance would achieve regret that scales as $\cO(d^2\log^{\frac{3}{2}}d\cdot\log T)$~\citep{bastani2020online}.
-In contrast, our upper bound on the regret for instance $j$ using RMBandit (Corollary \ref{cor:tmean_bdt_rgt_sgl}) is smaller by a factor of $d$, but larger by a factor of $\log T$; this is a substantial improvement in high dimension (large $d$) and underscores the value of learning across bandit instances.
-We note that the extra factor of $\log T$ is likely an analytical limitation that arises because RMBandit leverages the LASSO estimator, e.g., the high-dimensional contextual bandit also attains a regret that scales as $\log^2T$ \citep{bastani2020online}.
+for appropriate choices of hyperparameters $\omega_0$, $\zeta_{1,0}$, $\eta_{1,0}$, $\lambda_{0}$, $\lambda_{1,0}$, and $q$ provided in Appendix~\ref{app:regret_sfixed_std}. \end{theorem} The proof is provided in Appendix~\ref{app:regret_sfixed_std}.
+Prior literature shows that such an instance would achieve regret that scales as $\cO(d^2\log^{\frac{3}{2}}(d)\log(T))$~\citep{bastani2020online}.
+In contrast, our upper bound on the regret for instance $j$ using \textsf{RMBandit} is smaller by a factor of $d$, but larger by a factor of $\log(T)$;\footnote{The extra factor of $\log(T)$ is likely an analytical limitation that arises because the \textsf{RMBandit} uses LASSO, e.g., the high-dimensional contextual bandit also attains a regret that scales as $\log^2(T)$ \citep{bastani2020online}.} this is a substantial improvement for even a moderate context dimension $d$.
+In other words, by appropriately managing the bias-variance tradeoff over time, the \textsf{RMBandit} achieves analogous improvements to online learning as we observed with the \textsf{RMEstimator} in offline learning.